 His most controversial project was the Spokane County Social and Health Services Center (1977).
 The fortress-like building won architectural accolades by his peers, but was greatly under-appreciated by the public.
 Despite the controversy, Heylman’s playful forms pushed the architectural envelope to its very edge.
 Over the years, he was awarded six AIA Spokane Chapter honor awards and received a Concrete Institute Award.
 Heylman was named a Fellow in the American Institute of Architects in 1983 and was noted for his design work of more than 1,000 projects.

-In addition to the recognition he has received for his architecture, Helyman has been recognized for his civic leadership.
+In addition to the recognition he received for his architecture, Helyman was been recognized for his civic leadership.
 In 1975, he received the Rotary International Distinguished Citizen Award and was active the Spokane Allied Arts Commission, the Spokane County Fair Board, and the Boy Scouts.
-Heylman at present is 98 and is retired.

 By Michael Houser, State Architectural Historian - June 2010